otrv4/otrv4/otrv4.md

   - Key management using the Double Ratchet Algorithm [\[2\]](#references).
   - Upgraded SHA-1 and SHA-2 to SHAKE-256.
   - Switched from AES to XSalsa20 [\[3\]](#references).
-- Support of out-of-order network model.
+- Support of an out-of-order network model.
 - Explicit instructions for producing forged transcripts using the same functions used to conduct honest conversations.